prettydiff/wisdom/websocket_server.md

 ## Introduction

 ### Preamble
-The provided code samples come from [Share File Systems](https://github.com/prettydiff/share-file-systems) and maybe used in conformance with that project's license AGPLv3.
+The provided code samples come from [Share File Systems](https://github.com/prettydiff/share-file-systems) and may be used in conformance with that project's license: AGPLv3.
+For full license text see the completed code at the bottom.

 The goal of this document is to provide a step-by-step walk through of writing a WebSocket server application for Node.js.
 The example code provided will feature both a WebSocket server and conformance to the WebSocket [client specification](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

 This guide requires a basic knowledge of TypeScript and Node.js.
 No other dependencies, conventions, or tools will be mentioned.
 This guide makes use of ECMAScript Module conventions opposed to the older CommonJS *require* convention.